ahoi-attacks/ahoi-attacks.github.io/hugo/content/heckler/index.md

 {{< details "Q: What was the response from cloud vendors? " >}}

-- Azure thanked us for the disclosure and communicated that both Azure Confidential Computing and __Azure ???__ are not vulnerable because they use restricted and alternate injection modes supported by AMD SEV-SNP.
+- Azure thanked us for the disclosure and communicated that both Azure Confidential Computing and Azure confidential VMs are not vulnerable because they use restricted and alternate injection modes supported by AMD SEV-SNP.

 - Google and AWS thanked us for the disclosure and are investigating it.
 At the moment, they have neither confirmed nor denied the issue.